n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 The typographic-substitution phase applies optional substitution features using the rules in the font's GSUB table.

-The order in which these substitution must be performed is fixed for all scripts implemented in the Arabic shaping model:
+The order in which these substitutions must be performed is fixed for all scripts implemented in the Arabic shaping model:

     liga